hanwyn817/fast-copy/README.md

 - Application/product name: **SelectionCopy**
 - App ID: `com.selectioncopy.fastcopy`
 - Bundles the tray icon (`assets/tray.png`) and app icon (`assets/app-icon.ico`).
+- Run this command on Windows so the `selection-hook` native module is rebuilt for the correct architecture.

 ## Tray Menu